OLS Regression in R – 8 Simple Steps to Implement OLS Regression Model

 1. What is OLS Regression in R?

 OLS Regression in R programming is a type of statistical technique, that is being used for modeling.
 Also, used for the analysis of linear relationships between a response variable.
 If there is a relationship between two variables appears to be linear.
-Then a straight line can be fit to the data to model the relationship.
+A straight line can be used to model a relationship by fitting to the data.

 The linear equation for a bivariate regression takes the following form: